Welcome to Meditations on Kinship

-I’m Maud Newton, a writer, critic, amateur genealogist, and native ecosystem restoration enthusiast.
-I'm interested in books, art, psychology, ancestors, and kinship, broadly construed.
+I’m Maud Newton, a writer, critic, amateur genealogist, and native woodland restoration practitioner.
 I believe in the power of acknowledging troubled family histories honestly, open-heartedly, and with imagination.
+And I believe in seeking a more caring, connective way forward, even in times like these, when (for me at least) fear, sadness, and anger are easier to come by.

 I grew up steeped in Christian fundamentalism and various permutations of the Protestant church, from staid to tongues-speaking.
 I often write about the ironies of evangelical intolerance, and the very real harm it inflicts.
 I’m interested earth reverence, by which I mostly mean the possibilities that open up when we look beyond humanity to the whole of earth as our kin.

 Writing, books, art.
 Kinship, broadly construed.
-Advocate for acknowledging tough family histories honestly, open-heartedly, and with imagination.
+Advocate for acknowledging troubled family histories honestly, open-heartedly, and with imagination.

 People